Earl of Gainsborough

+History

 1682 creation

 Baptist Hicks was a wealthy textile merchant in London and also represented Tavistock and Tewkesbury in the House of Commons.
 In 1627 he was created a baronet, of Campden in the County of Gloucester, with remainder to heirs male of his body.
 One year later Hicks was raised to the peerage as Baron Hicks, of Ilmington in the County of Warwick, and Viscount Campden, of Campden in the County of Gloucester, with remainder to his son-in-law Edward Noel, husband of his daughter Juliana.
 On Lord Campden's death the baronetcy became extinct while he was succeeded in the barony and viscountcy according to the special remainder by his son-in-law, the second Viscount.
-He had earlier represented Rutland in Parliament, and in 1617, twelve years prior to succeeding his father-in-law, he had himself been raised to the peerage as Baron Noel of Ridlington after being raised to a baronetcy, of Brook, in the county of Rutland in 1611.
+Noel had earlier represented Rutland in Parliament; in 1611 he had been being raised to a baronetcy, of Brook in the county of Rutland, and in 1617, twelve years prior to succeeding his father-in-law, he had himself been raised to the peerage as Baron Noel of Ridlington.
 His son, the third Viscount, also sat as a Member of Parliament for Rutland in 1640.

 On his death the titles passed to his son, the fourth Viscount.
 He represented Rutland and Hampshire and also served as Lord Lieutenant of Hampshire and of Rutland.
 In 1681, one year before succeeding his father, he was created Baron Noel, of Titchfield.
 The following year, one month after his father's death, he was further honoured when he was made Earl of Gainsborough.
 Both titles were created with remainder, failing male issue of his own, to the male issue of his father.
 Lord Gainsborough's son, the second Earl, sat briefly as a Member of Parliament for Hampshire.
 On his death the line of the first Earl failed.
 He was succeeded according to the special remainder by his cousin, the third Earl.
 He was the son of Baptist Noel, the son of the third Viscount Campden from his fourth marriage and half-brother of the first Earl of Gainsborough.
 All titles became extinct on the death of his grandson, the sixth Earl, in 1798.

 Another member of the Hicks family was Sir Michael Hicks (1543–1612), elder brother of the first Viscount Campden.
 He was the ancestor of the Hicks baronets of Beverston and of the Earls St Aldwyn.